I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

 Look at people’s comments, reviews, and questions.

 People type the keyword.
 So it’s perfect to use what they’re typing.
-And with the tools I mention, you can decide if those words are worth targeting in your strategy or not.
+And with the tools I mentioned, you can decide whether or not those words are worth targeting in your strategy.

-In other words, first, create content that satisfies people’s wants.
-This is the most important SEO content best practices I have mentioned before:
+In other words, first, create content that satisfies people’s wants, which is the most important of all the SEO writing best practices I have mentioned before: